jhonatanfaber/vue-exercises/projects/3º stock_traider/README.md

 # Stock Traider

-In this project, I'm using Vuex to centralize state management, Vue router to create a Single-page Application, navigation guards to protect routes and axios to connect to my own API (check out the repository https://github.com/jhonatanfaber/API-SHOP-express).
+In this project, I'm using Vuex to centralize state management, Vue router to create a Single-page Application, navigation guards to protect routes, axios to connect to my own API and authentication (JWT). check out the API https://github.com/jhonatanfaber/API-SHOP-express.

 ### Home & Login